oriuminc/vagrant-ariadne/README.md

     `ariadne/data`, `.rvmrc` will create new directories relative to that dir.
 See notes in the `.rvmrc` for info on why normal bash script approach is avoided.
+  - It seems that some network connections (seems to be Rogers-related), will result in misconfigurations of `/etc/resolv.conf` in the VM.
+If your VM is unable to download packages or run `apt-get update`, please compare the `/etc/resolv.conf` of the VM with that on your host computer (which presumeably works fine).
+Copy the relevant bits from your host machine.
+Working on sorting out the origins of this.
   - Oh god.
 The lucid64 basebox is 64 bit, so you must have a system running in 64-bit mode in order to boot it.
 Some models of 64-bit Macbooks will boot to 32-bit mode by default.
 Please run `uname -m` and